Warriors (1999 TV series): Episode one

 In Liverpool, 1992, the soldiers are seen going about their lives, on leave after a recent tour in Northern Ireland.
 Sergeant Sochanik is struggling to cope with the recent death of his brother in an accident, whilst he was away.
-James and Skeet attend the 16th birthday of Skeet's younger sister, Sandra.
+James and Skeet celebrate the 16th birthday of Skeet's younger sister, Sandra.
 In their base, Lieutenant Feeley is briefed that the battalion is to deploy to Yugoslavia for peacekeeping purposes.
 Lieutenant Loughry is informed by Major Stone over the phone, and is forced to postpone his forthcoming wedding, much to the anger of his fiancée, Emma.
 James and Skeet go out, eventually following a hen night to a local nightclub.
 After the pair befriend the girls, the groom appears, one of the girls admitting her dislike to James after the groom had previously attempted to grope her.
 The groom, spotting Skeet dancing with his fiancée, Cheryl, attempts to interject, only for James to drag him out effortlessly before warning him to not cause trouble.
 In the morning, Cheryl expresses her regret at not meeting Skeet sooner, before being dragged away by her friend to the wedding.
 When the pair get home, they find out that their leave has been cancelled, with James telling his grandmother, and Skeet telling his sister.

 The unit are flown out to Yugoslavia, where they load into their white-painted Warriors.
-James serves as the gunner on Lieutenant Feeley's Warrior, Three-Zero, the lead of the convoy, while Skeet serves as the driver.
+James serves as the gunner on Lieutenant Feeley's Warrior, Three-Zero, the lead of the convoy, while Skeet serves as its driver.
 Driving into Vitez, in the Lašva Valley, they note damage, as well as groups of soldiers, before briefly stopping to pass out sweets.
 At the base, a former school, they receive a briefing, where they are told their mission is to "make sure these people don't starve", and their mandate is that "we do not take sides, we don't move refugees, we don't start ethnic cleansing, we are not here to redraw the ethnic map of Bosnia", before being informed that their rules of engagement prevent shooting unless at direct risk themselves.
 Rik Langrubber, from the UNHCR, explains the situation, as James and Skeet discuss forthcoming football matches.
 While standing guard at night, two soldiers hear screaming, followed by a gunshot, seemingly able to witness whatever has just taken place yet unable to intervene.